typestack/class-validator/README.md

 validator.minLength(str, min); // Checks if the string's length is not less than given number. validator.maxLength(str, max); // Checks if the string's length is not more than given number. validator.matches(str, pattern, modifiers); // Checks if string matches the pattern.
-Either matches('foo', /foo/i) or matches('foo', 'foo', 'i').
+Either matches('foo', /foo/i) or matches('foo', 'foo', 'i'). validator.IsMilitaryTime(str); // Checks if the string is a valid representation of military time in the format HH:MM.

 // array validation methods
 validator.arrayContains(array, values); // Checks if array contains all values from the given array of values.